Periodic Reeb orbits on prequantization bundles: Introduction

 On the sphere, more is known; Hofer, Wysocki and Zehnder \cite{HWZ} have shown that on $S^{3}$, every dynamically convex (see \cite{HWZ}) contact form carries either 2 or infinitely many periodic Reeb orbits.
 In dimension greater than $3$, the conjecture is that any contact form on the $2n-1$ dimensional sphere defining the standard contact structure admits at least $n$ simple periodic orbits.
 This conjecture is studied, for instance, in \cite{GG2,LZ,WHL,EL,BLMR}

 For manifolds (of dimension $\geq5$) other than the sphere, very little is known, we refer to \cite{GG2,GK, AM,Kang_Equivariant_symplectic_homology_and_multiple_closed_Reeb_orbits} for precise statements but we would like to point out that nothing is known outside some restricted class of prequantization bundles.
+For prequantization bundles Ginzburg proved an analog of our main theorem in the $C^0$-small case, see \cite[Theorem 2.7]{Ginzburg_96}.